msweppy/msweppy/README.md

 - 👋 Hi, I’m @msweppy
-- 👀 I’m interested in ...Python, Java, Machine Learning , Cloud Computing
+- 👀 I’m interested in ...Java Coding, Database Adminstration, and Cloud Computing.
 - 🌱 I’m currently learning ...
 Python Coding.
 - 💞️ I’m looking to collaborate on ...
 Simple Projects for now
 - 📫 How to reach me ...
 SweppyRmichael@gmail.com